 6 Aug 2015

-Recipes and Remedies Using Bee Balm
+Recipes Using Bee Balm

 As we discussed in our last article, many names have been given to the plant monarda: bee balm, bergamot, or Oswego tea (more on that here).
 It has been used in North America for a very long time and for many purposes.
 You can find it in nearly every state in the U.S., and since it’s in the mint family it is easy to grow in your own garden.
 In bloom from late June through September in most locations, be sure you harvest some now to try these recipes.
 Oh, and don’t forget to dry some for this winter!

-Recipes using Bee Balm
+Recipes Using Bee Balm

 Making Wildflower Jam recipe